pauldotyu/moaw/workshops/pre03-aks/workshop.md

 kubectl apply -f azure-voting-db-deployment.yaml
 ```

+With the database deployed in a pod, the front end application will need to be able to connect to it.
+We could use the Pod IP to connect to that will not be resilient since Pods are ephemeral and are given random IP addresses as they are created.
+So we'll need to create a service for the PostgreSQL database.
+Think of a service like an internal load balancer.
+This will give the front end app a single point of entry to connect to the database.

-Next, we need to create a service for the PostgreSQL database.
-This will allow the Azure Voting App to connect to the database.
-We can do this by using the `kubectl expose` command and specifying the deployment name.
-We can also use the same technique of creating a YAML file and then modifying it to suit our needs.
+We can create a service imperatively using the `kubectl expose` command and specifying the deployment name.
+However, we should use the same technique of creating a YAML file and then modifying it to suit our needs.

 <div class="task" data-title="Task">